 - authorisation by the FCA was 15 September 2021.
 The Company's registration number is IC049092.
-The product reference number of the Company is 958516. - 2.2 The Company is an ICVC. - 2.3 The Head Office of the Company is at Exchange Building, St John's Street, Chichester, PO19 1UP and this is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The base currency of the Company is Pounds Sterling or such other currency or currencies as may be the lawful currency of the United Kingdom from time to time.
+The product reference number of the Company is 958516. - 2.2 The Company is an ICVC. - 2.3 The Head Office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP and this is also the address of the place in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The base currency of the Company is Pounds Sterling or such other currency or currencies as may be the lawful currency of the United Kingdom from time to time.
 The value of the Scheme Property attributable to prices of Shares of and payments made in respect of the Company shall be calculated or made in the base currency of the Company. - 2.5 The maximum share capital of the Company is £100,000,000,000 and the minimum share capital is £100.
-Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.6 The duration of the Company is unlimited. - 2.7 Shareholders in the Company are not liable for the debts of the Company. - 2.8 The Company has been established as a Non-UCITS Retail Scheme. - 2.9 It is not intended that the Company will be marketed outside the UK.
+Shares in the Company have no par value and therefore the share capital of the Company at all times equals the Company's current Net Asset Value. - 2.6 The duration of the Company is unlimited. - 2.7 Shareholders in the Company are not liable for the debts of the Company. - 2.8 The Company has been established as a Non-UCITS retail scheme.
+It is not intended that the Company will be marketed outside the UK. - 2.9 It is not intended that the Company will be marketed outside the UK.